How to deal with change and uncertainty

 Noticing, acknowledging and being grateful for these constants in our life, as well as any small positive changes we have already made or are working on, can really help us deflect and recover from life's knocks – and helps us see positive possibilities for the future.

 Each day, consider what went well and try to list 3 things you're thankful for.

 4. Recognise your achievements

-It's been a really difficult time, and many of us have been tested in ways we never expected.
-We have all had to find new ways to cope and adapt.
+If it’s been a really difficult time for you, try to find new ways to cope and adapt.

-Take 10 minutes and list some of your accomplishments or successes from the past 12 months – no matter how big or small.
+Take 10 minutes and list some of your accomplishments or successes from recent months – no matter how big or small.
 Are there any unexpected ones in there?

 5. Find a new rhythm

-Routine and structure can be a powerful way to regain consistency and reduce uncertainty.
+Routine and structure can be a powerful way to feel more in control and reduce uncertainty.